 James’s military interest includes seven years in the Honourable Artillery Company, the oldest regiment in the Army Reserve, on whose Court of Assistants he also served from 2002 to 2007, and of whose Saddle Club he is life Vice-President.
 He is a graduate of the Armed Forces Parliamentary Scheme and of the Royal College of Defence Studies.
 In 2010, James founded the All-Party Parliamentary Group for the Armed Forces, which he has chaired since.
 In 2013, James became founding Chairman of the Armed Forces Parliamentary Trust, which seconds up to 35 Parliamentarians a year to the three services.

 James has a particular interest in the Polar Regions, having travelled in both.
 He is Chairman of the All Party Parliamentary Group for the Poles, and serves on the No 10 Advisory Committee on the environment.

 James is a member of NATO Parliamentary Assembly, Patron of Operation Christmas Box, and a Younger Brother of Trinity House.
 He sat on the Defence Committee and the Committee on Arms Export Controls, and chaired the Defence Sub-Committee on the Arctic from 2016 to 2017.
 Following the 2017 election, he was appointed by the Prime Minister to the Joint Committee on the National Security Strategy.

 James has published several books including: Futures and Options for Shipping (Lloyds of London Book Prize), Crown vs Parliament (RCDS prize), Poles Apart (2014), Who Takes Britain to War?
-(2016), and most recently ‘Full English Brexit’ (2018) and most recently 'Wiltshire to Westminster' (2020).
+(2016), ‘Full English Brexit’ (2018) and most recently 'Wiltshire to Westminster' (2020).